jbakse/compform_site/content/pixels/index.md

 <!-- ## Gallery -->

 This [high/low-level](https://en.wikipedia.org/wiki/High-_and_low-level) tradeoff has some important implications for the creative coder.
-When you work at a high level you are not responsible for the details.
-Because you are not responsible for the details you tend to think about them less.
+When you work at a high level, you are not responsible for the details.
+Because you are not responsible for the details, you tend to think about them less.
 Working directly with the pixels leads to thinking about drawing with code differently.

 {% slides %}
 {% include slides.yaml %}